Certificate III in Early Childhood and Care

 Before commencing vocational placement, all students must undertake National Police Check and Working with Children Check and complete the theory and practical components of the unit: HLTAID004 Provide an emergency first aid response in an education and care setting.

-Students are required to complete at least 200 hours of work placement (equivalent to approximately 6 weeks of 33.3 hours per week) as part of course requirements.
+Students are required to complete at least 120 hours of work placement as part of course requirements.

 GBCA has signed agreements with prospective employers to offer the work placement opportunities for its students.
 A list of these prospective employers will be provided to assist you in finding work placement.
 Work placements will be arranged by the GBCA Work Placement Coordinator in conjunction with the student and GBCA trainers.